 - Salt and pepper to taste

-- Season with salt and pepper and serve.
+- Season with salt and pepper and serve with lemon wedges.

 Categories: HCG Diet